 Whatever you do, be careful not to create a Sync Loop.
 In the picture above, if you installed iCloud for Windows on the Windows computer in the upper left and configured it to sync Chrome and/or Firefox bookmarks, you would have a sync loop.

 The other alternative is to install BookMacster on more than one Mac, using a single synced Collection.
 To do this, you move the document into a synced folder, that is, a folder synced by a Online File Syncing Service.
-In this example, Synkmark or BookMacster will not only bridge among browsers but also among Macs.
-You activate the browsers’ proprietary services only as needed to branch off to any non-Mac devices where Synkmark or BookMacster can’t go.
+In this example, BookMacster will not only bridge among browsers but also among Macs.
+You activate the browsers’ proprietary services only as needed to branch off to any non-Mac devices where BookMacster can’t go.
 In this case, syncing to that device will only occur when the associated Mac is on, and you are logged in.

 We recommend this alternative only for users who understand what they are doing, because it is easier to create a Sync Loop.
 Connecting more than more than one Mac to one of these syncing services, if the Macs are also connected via Synkmark or BookMacster, would create a sync loop.

 We maintain a web page with our current evaluations of various services.

 Alternative 1 has the additional advantage of syncing not only bookmarks but other browser data (open tabs, history, etc.) within each browser.
 Safari open tabs on one device will sync to Safari open tabs on another device.
 Safari open tabs will not sync to Firefox open tabs.
 Alternative 2 does not support syncing of open tabs or other data, because it relies on Synkmark or BookMacster between devices, and the app syncs only bookmarks.

 Note that, in both Alternatives 1 and 2 above, there is effectively only one BookMacster/Synkmark